Everyday Things That Decrease Your AC Efficiency

-The intense heat in Las Vegas, NV, means that your air conditioner runs almost every day of the year.
-If your cooling system isn’t efficient, you’ll have to deal with sky-high utility bills.
-Instead of sacrificing your comfort to save money, you could evaluate potential ways you’re decreasing your air conditioner’s efficiency.
+The intense heat in Las Vegas, NV, means that your air conditioner, with its essential components such as refrigerant and condenser, runs almost every day of the year.
+This electronics-heavy appliance requires specific attention, especially considering the filters and insulation which contribute to its efficient functioning.
+If your cooling system isn’t efficient, as signaled by any leaks or performance drops, you’ll have to deal with sky-high utility bills.
+Instead of sacrificing your comfort to save money, you could evaluate potential ways you’re decreasing your air conditioner’s efficiency such as careless consumption patterns or lack of shade.
 Read on to learn more about eight everyday activities that could be lowering your AC’s energy efficiency.

 1. Open Windows and Doors

-Opening your windows allows fresh outdoor air to circulate through your home.
+Opening your windows allows fresh outdoor air to circulate in your rooms, adding a natural element to your home.
 If your home doesn’t have exhaust fans in the kitchen or bathroom, you might open the windows to let steam or cooking odors disperse.

 However, opening the windows lets the cooled and dehumidified air leak out of your house.
-This puts more pressure on your air conditioner.
+This, in turn, puts more pressure on your air conditioner.
 It will have to cycle longer and more frequently to make up for the warm air intrusion through any open windows or doors.

-If you’re going to open windows or doors in your home, turn the air conditioner off.
-If you want more ventilation, exhaust fans or the fan-only function of your air conditioner may be a better choice.
+If you’re going to open windows or doors in your home, turn off the air conditioner.
+If you want more ventilation, consumption of electricity could be reduced by using exhaust fans or the fan-only function of your air conditioner as a better choice.

 2. Blocked Air Vents